 To reheat the baked steel cut oatmeal, you can simply microwave individual portions for 30 seconds to 1 minute with a splash of non-dairy milk.
 But if you’re making this in advance for the whole family, just pop it back in a 375 degree F oven until warmed through.
 And then, of course, you can also enjoy it cold or at room temperature during warmer months.

 Another fun blood sugar hack is to top your oatmeal with a dollop of full fat, plain unsweetened yogurt.
 I’ve been loving coconut yogurt recently, since this recipe is already dairy-free, low FODMAP and gluten-free.
+And if that’s too much to think about, you can alternatively experiment with this savory oatmeal recipe which has no sugar at all and is packed with vegetables.

 The flax seed meal and cacao nibs are both optional, but they lend even more fiber and earthiness if you’re looking to offset the carbs.
 For that reason too, I wouldn’t skimp on the pecans, even if you’re the type of banana bread lover that prefers nut-free!
 Of course if you’re allergic, you can leave those out too and just use the flax seed meal for added fiber.